-Dinas Island in Pembrokeshire is a bit of a misnomer, as it is a small peninsula, rather than an island.
-However the headland has a wild coastal character that is quite different to the farmlands that it adjoins, so it does feel like a separate island.
+Dinas Island in Pembrokeshire is a bit of a misnomer, as it is a small peninsula, rather than an island, however the headland has a wild coastal character that is quite different to the farmlands that it adjoins, so it does feel like a separate island.
 The Pembrokeshire coast path makes a round of the headland, starting at either Cwm-yr-Eglwys on the east side or Pwllgwaelod on the west.
-There are car parks at both locations and a short path links the two along a wooded valley, so a circular walk is possible – rare for a coastal walk.
+There are car parks at both locations and a short path links the two across the neck of the peninsula following a wooded valley, so a circular walk is possible – rare for a coastal walk.
+Cwm-yr-Eglwys (which means Valley of the Church) is a very attractive hamlet set in a secluded bay at the east end of Newport Bay.
+Behind the beach are the ruins of St Brynach’s church and a small graveyard.
+The church dates from the 12th century, but was badly damaged by storms in the mid 19th century, and when further damage occurred in 1979, the church was demolished except for a single wall and bell tower.

 Post Code: Cwm-Yr-Eglwys – SA42 0SL.
 Pwllgwaelod – SA42 0SE